Turkey arrests dozens over alleged links to Erdogan rival | DW | 13.10.2020

 Gulen rejects the label, saying his interpretation of Islam stresses religious coexistence.

-US officials have refused to extradite him to Turkey, arguing there is no evidence to support the accusations against him.
+US officials have refused to extradite him to Turkey despite requests from Ankara, arguing there is no evidence to support the accusations against him.

 The imam fled to the US in 1999 during a crackdown by the secular government of the time against Islamists.